Stem cell lineage survival as a noisy competition for niche access

-In addition, Lgr5- and Lgr5+ cells were also shown to nearly equally contribute to intestinal morphogenesis \cite{Guiu:2019}.
-Altogether, this supports proposals that the definition of stem cell potential should evolve to emphasize, instead of molecular markers, the functional ability of replace lost cells via mitosis \cite{Krieger:2015, Post:2019} and survive long-term in tissues.
-However, this new definition raises a number of outstanding conceptual problems: What then defines the number of functional stem cells in a tissue?
-How can short-term biases be reconciled with long-term equipotency?
-Is there a sharp distinction between stem and non-stem cells, or is there instead a continuum of stem cell potential together with flexible transition between states?
-Qualitatively, it is clear that fluctuations and positional exchange are needed to prevent a single cell in the most favourable position to be the unique "functional" stem cell (defined as cells whose lineage colonizes a tissue compartment on the long-term).
-Incorporating these features in a dynamical model of stem cell growth and replacement, able to make predictions e.g., over the probability of lineage perpetuation, would represent an important step towards the understanding of how stem cells operate in the process of tissue development and renewal.
+In addition, Lgr5- and Lgr5+ cells of the fetal gut were also shown to nearly equally contribute to intestinal morphogenesis \cite{Guiu:2019}.
+Altogether, this supports proposals that the definition of stem cell potential should evolve to emphasize, instead of molecular markers, the functional ability of cells to renew over the long-term \cite{Krieger:2015, Post:2019}.